sk33lz/yourcraftserver/docs/_docs/01-quick-start-guide.md

 This Quick-Start Guide was designed to help new Java Minecraft server owners, or those looking to start a Java Minecraft server in an easy to understand guide.

-**Notice:** This guide is specifically written for Java Minecraft Server.
+**Note:** This guide is specifically written for Java Minecraft Server.
 We may write other quick-start guides in the future, but this is the version we know best.
 This guide should be helpful for server owners using other versions of Minecraft, but some details will differ based on the version you are using.
 Thanks!
-{: .notice--notice}
+{: .notice--info}

 ## Choosing a Server Location